RomainDeleat-besson/CBCT_seg/README.md

 ```
 the input parameters are:

---dir_src                 Path to the Folder that contains the source code.
+--dir_src                 Path to the Folder that contains the source code
---file_input              Scan to segment.
+--file_input              Scan to segment
+--dir_preproc             Folder to save the preprocessed images
+--dir_predicted           Folder to save the predicted images
 --dir_output              Folder to save the postprocessed images

-the optionnal parameters are:
+The optionnal parameters are:

 --width                   Width of the images
 --height                  Height of the images
 --tool_name               Tool name [MandSeg | RCSeg]
 --threshold               Threshold to use to binarize scans in postprocess. (-1 for otsu | [0;255] for a specific value)
--h|--help                 Print this Help.
+-h|--help                 Print this Help
 ```

 **Training**